Keyboard shortcuts

 • TLS: rustls everywhere (no openssl-sys)

-• Bootstrap: AppBuilder in zeph-core::bootstrap/ (split into mod.rs, config.rs, health.rs, mcp.rs, provider.rs, skills.rs) handles config/vault resolution, provider creation, memory setup, skill matching, tool executor composition, and graceful shutdown wiring. main.rs (26 LOC) is a thin entry point delegating to runner.rs for channel/mode dispatch
+• Bootstrap: AppBuilder in the binary’s bootstrap/ module (split into mod.rs, config.rs, health.rs, mcp.rs, provider.rs, skills.rs) handles config/vault resolution, provider creation, memory setup, skill matching, tool executor composition, and graceful shutdown wiring. main.rs (thin entry point) delegates to runner.rs for channel/mode dispatch

 • Binary structure: zeph binary is decomposed into focused modules — runner.rs (dispatch), agent_setup.rs (tool executor + MCP + feature extensions), tracing_init.rs, tui_bridge.rs, channel.rs, cli.rs (clap args), acp.rs, daemon.rs, scheduler.rs, commands/ (vault/skill/memory subcommands), tests.rs